-Every time after the system is powered-on, and the Security Register bit 7 is checked to be WPSEL=1, all the blocks or sectors will be write protected by default.
-User may only unlock the blocks or sectors via SBULK and GBULK instruction.
-Program or erase functions can only be operated after the Unlock instruction is conducted.
+Every time after the system is powered-on the Security Register bit 7 is checked.
+If WPSEL=1, all the blocks and sectors will be write protected by default.
+User may only unlock the blocks or sectors via SBULK and GBULK instructions.
+Program or erase functions can only be operated after the Unlock instruction is executed.